Fixing Your Damp HouseJune 26, 2021 - June 27, 2021

 - For full list of terms and conditions click here

 What you will learn

 Discover what you can do about a damp home and explore the techniques and methods you can use to restore an old or traditionally built house.
 This course is suitable for beginners, DIY enthusiasts or professional builders without much experience with older housing.

 - How to identify damp and rectify the associated problems

-- How and why damp occurs in the home
+- How and why damp occurs in the home, and different types of damp

-- An overview of the do’s and don’ts of restoring a home
+- The dos and don’ts of restoring a home

 - A tour of cottages with damp and a Q&A exploring what can be done